 According to the official UN review of the 2020 reporting cycle, in which more than 70% of signatories submitted climate disclosures, nearly 60% of charter members have indicated a reduction in emissions since the last reporting cycle.
 Another positive finding is that over 85% of responding signatories have embedded the Charter’s climate commitments in their own organisation’s public sustainability strategy.

-Based on the disclosure submitted by the companies – public disclosures are also made mandatory from 2021 – the report revealed that an estimated 3.48 metric tonnes of carbon dioxide equivalent were reduced annually, and USD$117.14 million were saved as a result of emission reductions.
+Based on the disclosure submitted by the companies – public disclosures are also made mandatory from 2021 – the report revealed that an estimated 3.48 metric tonnes of carbon dioxide equivalent were reduced annually, and US$117.14 million were saved as a result of emission reductions.
 It also found that companies have purchased an average of 33% of total power from renewable sources.

 However despite progress, there are still several crucial areas in which signatories are behind, such as the lack of leveraging of internal costs of carbon, and supporting and engaging companies’ own value chain.